Charlie Blackmon Preview, Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks first in the league.
+- The pitching staff for the Braves has a collective 9.5 K/9 to lead the league.

-- The Braves' 3.83 team ERA ranks third across all MLB pitching staffs.
+- The Braves have a 3.81 team ERA that ranks third among all MLB pitching staffs.

-- Braves pitchers combine to allow the fewest home runs in baseball (135 total, one per game).
+- Braves pitchers combine to give up 135 home runs (one per game), the least in baseball.

+- Vines makes his first start of the season for the Braves.

+- The right-hander will make his MLB debut.
+He's 25 years old.

 © 2023 Data Skrive.
 All rights reserved.